pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

 > **Note:**
 >
-> - Because it is impossible to determine which node is taken offline during the scale-in process, the scale-in of TiDB clusters is currently not supported.
+> - Because it is impossible to determine which node will be taken offline during the scale-in process, the scale-in of TiDB clusters is currently not supported.
 > - The scale-out process takes a few minutes.
-You can watch the status by running `kubectl --kubeconfig credentials/kubeconfig get po -n ${namespace} --watch`
+You can watch the status by running `kubectl --kubeconfig credentials/kubeconfig get po -n ${namespace} --watch`.

 ## Configure